-5.13 Digital System Offset and Gain Calibration Registers
+5.13 Digital System Offset and Gain Errors

-The MCP3914 incorporates two sets of additional registers per channel to perform system digital offset and gain error calibration.
+The MCP3910 incorporates two sets of additional registers per channel to perform system digital offset and gain error calibration.
 Each channel has its own set of associated registers that will modify the output result of the channel if calibration is enabled.
-The gain and offset calibrations can be enabled or disabled through two CONFIGO bits (EN_OFFCAL and EN_GAINCAL).
+The gain and offset calibrations can be enabled or disabled through two Configuration bits (EN_OFFCAL and EN_GAINCAL).
 These two bits enable or disable system calibration on all channels at the same time.
-When both calibrations are enabled, the output of the ADC is modified per Section 5.13.1 "Digital Offset Error Calibration".
+When both calibrations are enabled, the output of the ADC is modified per Equation 5-8.
+These calibrations are not effective in Two-Wire Interface mode.